Our parks and reserves

 Please observe park opening times, conditions and booking requirements for some of our more popular tours.
-These can be found for each park online or you can download a copy of the Kangaroo Island Tour Planner.
+These can be found for each park online or you can download a copy of the KI tours and entry guide 2017 - 2018.

 Kangaroo Island Wilderness Trail